Xor Filters: Faster and Smaller Than Bloom and Cuckoo Filters: Xor Filters

 In practice, if the keys in $S$ are integer values or other fixed-length objects, we can implement the sets using an integer-value counter and a fixed-length mask (both initialized with zeros).
 When adding a key, we increment the counter and compute the exclusive-or of the key with the mask, storing the result as the new mask.
 We similarly remove a key by decrementing the counter and computing the same exclusive-or.
 Even when the set is made of large or variable-length elements, it may still be practical to represent them as small fixed-length (e.g., 64-bit or 128-bit) integers by hashing: it only comes at the cost of introducing a small error when two hash values collide, an improbable event that may only minutely increase the false-probability probability.

-We find it interesting to work backward through the second part of Algorithm~\ref{alg:mapping} when it succeeds.
-At the end, we have that $H$ is made of only empty sets.
-We then pick the last key $x$ from the stack and add it to sets at locations $h_0(x), h_1(x), h_2(x)$.
-Then, still working in reverse, when we pick a key $x$ and its index $i$, we have that $H[i]$ is empty right before we add $x$ to $H[h_0(x)], H[h_1(x)], H[h_2(x)]$.
-Thus, by construction, $i$ is different from $h_0(x'), h_1(x'), h_2(x')$ for all keys $x'$ encountered so far (still working in reverse).
+We find it interesting to consider the second part of Algorithm~\ref{alg:mapping} when it succeeds.
+We iteratively empty the queue $Q$, one element at a time.
+At iteration $t$, we add the key $x$ and the corresponding index $i$ to the stack if $x$ is the single key of set $H[i]$, and we remove the key $x$ from the sets at locations $h_0(x), h_1(x), h_2(x)$.
+Hence, by construction, each time Algorithm~\ref{alg:mapping} adds a key $x$ and an index $i$ to the stack, the index $i$ is different from indexes $h_0(x'), h_1(x'), h_2(x')$ for all keys $x'$ encountered later (at time $t'>t$).

 To construct the xor filter, we allocate an array $B$ large enough to store $\lfloor 1.23 \cdot |S| \rfloor + 32$ fingerprints.
 We iterate over the keys and their indexes in the reverse order, compared to how they were identified in the ``Mapping Step'' (Algorithm~\ref{alg:mapping}).
 For each key, there are three corresponding locations $h_0(x), h_1(x), h_2(x)$ in the table $B$; the index associated with the key is one of $h_0(x), h_1(x), h_2(x)$.
 We set the value of $B[i]$ so that $B[h_0(x)] \xor B[h_1(x)] \xor B[h_2(x)] = \fingerprint(x)$.
 We repeat this for each key.
 Each key is processed once.